 - Try it with a poached egg on top, with Cast Iron Chicken Breast, Juicy Pan-Fried Chicken Breast, Beef Tagliata, pan-fried fish, scallops, or shrimp.

 More risotto recipes

 - 5 cups good quality vegetable broth 1.2 liter

 - 1 lb Hokkaido pumpkin red kuri squash, 500 g, (Note 1)

 - 2 tablespoons olive oil

-- salt and lots of freshly ground black pepper
+- fine sea salt and lots of freshly ground black pepper

-- Heat the vegetable stock in a small pan and keep it on a very low heat the whole time while you prepare the risotto.
+- Heat the vegetable stock in a small pan and keep it on very low heat the whole time while preparing the risotto.

-- Chop the Hokkaido pumpkin into approximately 2 cm/ 0.7 inches large cubes (you don't have to peel the Hokkaido).
-Heat the butter in a non-stick pan or a heavy bottomed one.
-Sprinkle the pumpkin with a pinch of mace and some salt, cover and braise lightly for about 20 minutes or until it is really soft.
-Stir often and give a little bit from the vegetable broth to it from time to time, to avoid it scorching.
+- Cook pumpkin: Heat the butter in a non-stick pan or a heavy-bottomed one.
+Sprinkle the pumpkin with salt, cover, and braise lightly for about 20 minutes or until soft.
+Stir often and add a little bit from the vegetable broth to it from time to time to avoid it scorching.
 Puree the pumpkin with an immersion blender.

-- Continue adding broth and stirring until the risotto is cooked to your liking, about 15-20 minutes or according to the packet's instructions.
+- Add pumpkin puree: Continue adding broth and stirring until the risotto is cooked to your liking, about 15-20 minutes or according to the packet's instructions.
 Add the pumpkin puree and stir well.
 Take off the heat.

-- Cut the Gorgonzola into small pieces and stir them into the risotto until melted.
+- Add cheese: Cut the Gorgonzola into small pieces and stir them into the risotto until melted.
 Adjust the taste with salt and lots of freshly ground black pepper.
-I really liked this with lots of pepper (smoked black pepper), but add to your liking.

-- Let stand for about 5 minutes, sprinkle with the red radish sprouts and serve immediately.
+- Let stand for about 5 minutes, sprinkle with the red radish sprouts (or parsley) and serve immediately.